Jibin-Biju/BusTracker/README.md

 # BusTracker
 # Description
-It is a real-time webpage that allows you to see all bus stops along a selected route, this tracker shows all the location of the bus route in boston.
+It is a real-time web page that allows you to see all bus stops along a selected route; this tracker shows all the bus route locations in Boston.

 # How to run
 When clicking on the page, it automatically show the bus route in boston every time.